-SCHEDULE 7 - UNDERGRADUATE FINANCIAL AID BY SOURCE OF FUNDS AND TYPE OF AID aid for athletics) awarded to undergraduate students.
+This schedule shows the total amount of financial aid from all sources (including non-need based scholarship aid for athletics) awarded to undergraduate students.
 The last row shows Stanford tuition plus room and board.
 Total scholarships and grants increased by almost 9% in 2007/08, due mainly to a 22% increase in gift and endowment income.
 In 2007/08, no unrestricted funds were used for scholarships and grants, completing a multi-year decreasing trend.
 Loan amounts have decreased for the last four years, while the work component, by far the smallest component of financial aid, also decreased.